 The next section in this guide is Statistics.
-It helps explain the number of women who are diagnosed with this disease and their survival rates.
-You may use the menu to choose a different section to continue reading in this guide.
+It helps explain the number of women who are diagnosed with these diseases and their survival rates.
+You may use the menu to choose a different section to read in this guide.

+**Text at second visit**

+The next section in this guide is Statistics.
+It helps explain the number of women who are diagnosed with ovarian, fallopian tube, and peritoneal cancer and the general survival rates.
+Use the menu to choose a different section to read in this guide.